Executive Editorial

 Managing the Game, Not Just the Laws

-While rule knowledge is foundational, Sauer emphasizes that effective refereeing is about more than simply calling fouls.
+While rule knowledge is foundational, Sauer and Kuehnle emphasize that effective refereeing is about more than simply calling fouls.

-“Managing the game is the hardest part,” he explains.
+“Managing the game is the hardest part,” they explain.
 “Not every foul is called.
 Good referees manage the game to the level of play and what the players want to have called.”

 That management might involve quiet communication, preventative officiating, or recognizing when firm action is necessary.
 Often, the best refereeing is subtle— felt in the rhythm of the match rather than noticed in a single moment.